-Crew Rescued After Multiple Explosions to Vessel Interior
+EPIRB Aids in Rescue After Explosions to Vessel

 Posted on November 10, 2022 by JAMES

 A buddy and I got the 37-foot sailing vessel Rhapsody in shape and set sail from Houston for Isla Mujeres, Mexico.
 Equipped with the best technology, including an ACR EPIRB.

-Halfway there, at 2AM on Thursday, January 2nd, a heavy duty Li-ion battery pack exploded 4 times, during about 10 minutes, setting the boat interior afire repeatedly.
+Halfway there, at 2AM, a heavy duty Li-ion battery pack exploded 4 times, setting the boat interior afire.

-The cordless drill was nestled amidship in a dry locker but apparently suffered mechanical damage due to wave-on-hull impacts in 2m seas and 20kt winds – a normal sea-state in blue water.
+The cordless drill was nestled in a dry locker but suffered mechanical damage due to wave-on-hull impacts.
 Ignition was 30 min AFTER heaving-to for sleep.

 We broadcast “Mayday” after the 2nd explosion, set off the EPIRB after the 3rd explosion, and expended both fire extinguishers.
 The US Coast Guard diverted an LPG tanker and launched 2 fixed wing planes to ascertain the situation.
-Seas were too rough to safely transfer onto the LPG tanker’s tender and dawn shown no better so USCG launched a helicopter to rescue us.
+Seas were too rough to safely transfer onto the LPG tanker’s and dawn shown no better.
+The USCG launched a helicopter to rescue us.
 They were required to re-fueled en-route.

 We jumped into the sea and swam to a cage with the assistance of a diver before being winched aboard.
-Rhapsody was abandoned 288 nm SE of Corpus Christi, and was last seen afloat pointed toward Mexico, but now sleeps with the fishes.
+Rhapsody and the EPIRB were abandoned 288 nm SE of Corpus Christi, and was last seen afloat pointed toward Mexico.

-The kind folks on Anadarko’s production platform loaned us dry clothes and fed us a hot meal while the chopper re-fueled again.
+The kind folks on Anadarko’s platform loaned us dry clothes and fed us a hot meal while the chopper re-fueled.
 Our wives retrieved us at Ellington Field and have us on substantially shorter leashes.

-*Now planning to sail Nauticat 43 Tango May-Oct 2023 from Seattle to Boston across the Canadian Arctic through the Northwest Passage.
-ACR EPIRB on boat.
+*Now planning to sail Nauticat 43 Tango from Seattle to Boston across the Canadian Arctic through the Northwest Passage.
 ACR PLB on my life vest and EPIRB on my boat!
 I don’t sail without ACR!*